 Gatsby calls Nick an “old sport,” which implies that he wishes to follow a lifestyle of “old money,” and attain characteristics of a rich man.
 The repeated use of “old sport” throughout the story also describes Gatsby’s myopic and self-centered demeanor.
 He constantly calls Nick an “old sport,” therefore, Nick neither likes him nor trusts him.
 Since he is not true to Nick, he uses this “chummy” term and expresses his mild friendliness for Nick.

-This is one of the slangs and old expressions of calling friends, especially male camaraderie, like some old expressions such as “old bean, old chap” etc. In fact, this term has become pretty outdated these days, while its modern version is “bro, sis, buddy, and mate, etc.” You may hear this phrase in everyday usage, as some people still be using this phrase for some games played between friends.
+This is one of the slangs and old expressions for friends, especially male camaraderie – such as “old bean,” “old chap,” and others.
+In fact, this term has become pretty outdated, while its modern versions include such names as “bro,” “sis,” “buddy,” and “mate.”
+You may hear this phrase in everyday usage, as some people still use it in jests between friends.

-Gatsby says this phrase for his friend and neighbor, Nick.
-He repeats a long list of his accomplishments to make an impression of a wealthy man on him,
+Gatsby uses this phrase for his friend and neighbor, Nick.
+He repeats a long list of his accomplishments to make an impression of a wealthy man on him:

 “Good morning, old sport.
 You’re having lunch with me to-day and I thought we’d ride up together.”

 He was balancing himself on the dashboard of his car with that resourcefulness of movement that is so peculiarly American — …

 “It’s pretty, isn’t it, old sport?”
 He jumped off to give me a better view.
 “Haven’t you ever seen it before?”